opusonesolutions/idp-schedule-provider/idp_schedule_provider/forecaster/resources/schedule_response.md

 <details>

-Equivalent substations support a balanced or unbalanced PQ schedule.
+Equivalent substations support a balanced or unbalanced PQ schedule, as well as a cost schedule.

 For any timepoints where the PQ values are not specified, P,Q are assumed to be 0.